Historian, Meleah Hampton looks at the history behind the minutes silence.

 The King requested that "a complete suspension of all our normal activities" be observed for two minutes at "the eleventh hour of the eleventh day of the eleventh month" so that "in perfect stillness the thoughts of everyone may be concentrated on reverent remembrance of the Glorious Dead".

 Two minutes' silence was first observed in Australia on the first anniversary of the Armistice and continues to be observed on Remembrance Day, 11 November.
-Over the years, the two-minutes silence has also been incorporated into Anzac Day and other commemorative ceremonies.
+Over the years, the one or two-minutes silence has also been incorporated into Anzac Day and other commemorative ceremonies.